ml-opt/dnn_opt/docs/code_standards.md

   4.2.
 Avoid the use of the auto keyword.
   4.3.
 Use a space to separate operators and operands.
 Do not use space to separate parenthesis.
   4.4.
 Always specify virtual modifier in derived classes.
+  4.5.
+Include headers that do not belong to the library first and then include the headers that belong to the library.
+  4.6.
+In .cpp files implement the most important methods of the class first, then implement trivial methods (e.g. getters and setters) and finally implement the contructor and destructor of the class.